dhavalsavalia/dotfiles/README.md

 ## App Specifics

-### sketchybar

-MacOS Menu Bar is not getting hidden using defaults.
-Manually Set it to auto hide "Always" from `System Settings` > `Control Center` **BEFORE** running bootstrap script.

 ## 🐞 Known issues

 * Some defaults are not behaving properly
-* Sketchybar and AeroSpace are not playing nicely together
 * Report?

 ## System Preference Settings